Frost Death Knight DPS Rotation, Cooldowns, and Abilities — Midnight Season 1

 One major aspect to consider here is the lack of major Cooldowns in the Combat Assistant.
 The Assisted Highlight and Single-Button Assistant will not highlight/use your major offensive Cooldowns.
 Instead it is on you to ensure that you use those appropriately.

 One question you might ask yourself now is: how good is the rotation I can get from these assistants?
-If we assume that you handle your Cooldown usage perfectly, the Assisted Highlight is roughly 5-10% less DPS on Single Target and 15-25% worse in AoE.
-With the Single-Button Assistant, the numbers are 15-20% in Single Target and 25-30% in AoE.
+If we assume that you handle your Cooldown usage perfectly, the Assisted Highlight is roughly 5-10% less DPS and the Single-Button Assistant is about 15% less DPS.
 Do bear in mind that this is compared to absolutely optimal play.
 A player with less experience with the rotation might see a significantly smaller loss, or even a gain when using the assistants.

 Runes and Runic Power